It's Time To Party Like It's 2008

 "… this is a chain that is one of the largest employers in Michigan.
 It has amazing brand equity, and it has prospered for 60 years, including not even having a blip through the great recession.
 And so they've had issues that are kind of distinctly their own, and hopefully, we'll be able to work through those.
 But time will tell.
 And the fact that it's tethered a little bit elevates some of the risk and elevates some of the outcome possibilities."

-Still, there is market concerns about its larger middle-market customer base: A collection of medium-sized franchise credits.
+Still, there are market concerns about its larger middle-market customer base: A collection of medium-sized franchise credits.
 By focusing there, STOR has built its business model on unit store sales and profitable underlying real estate.
-Yet analysts worry about a recession’s effects on such companies.
+Yet analysts worry about a recession's effects on such companies.

 We, on the other hand, have confidence in STOR's management team.
 Plus, it appears that tax relief is coming soon, which could provide some of its customers with a Band-Aid to navigate the coronavirus cycle.